iot-edge-foundation/iot-edge-tradfri/README.md

 * Set color/brightness of group of lights
 * Turn on or off outlets
 * Events/changes are shown as IoT Edge telemetry events on 'output1'
+* Overview of battery power left in (battery powered) devices

 ## Work in progress

 This is a work in progress.
-We accept Pull requests.
+We accept your pull requests.
 Please support with:

 * Mood is not supported by groups
 * Stability (eg. change events updates)